jacre8/jkparse/README.md

 	  string to replace empty keys with.
 The default is "$'\1'".
 This value must be suitable for shell use.
 No verification or substitution in output is made for a non-empty value that is specified here.
-An empty value is invalid -i, --stdin
+An empty value is invalid -l, --local-declarations
-	    Read JSON from stdin rather than from an argument.
-This permits larger JSON objects to be input.
-This does not stream process the input; if ever input stream processing were implemented, this may output the variable declarations twice
-	 -l, --local-declarations
 	    Declare variables using the local keyword rather than the default, typeset -o, --obj-var=JSON_OBJ